velexi-research/VLXI-Cookiecutter-Research/README.md

 ├── README.md          <- this file
 ├── RELEASE-NOTES.md   <- release notes for the cookiecutter
-├── LICENSE            <- license for the cookiecutter ├── cookiecutter.json  <- cookiecutter configuration file
+├── LICENSE            <- license for the cookiecutter ├── NOTICE             <- copyright notice for the cookiecutter ├── cookiecutter.json  <- cookiecutter configuration file
 ├── pyproject.toml     <- project metadata file for cookiecutter development
 ├── poetry.lock        <- Poetry lockfile